ariel-frischer/RA.Aid-swe-bench/README.md

 This will process the SWE-bench Lite dataset and generate predictions in the `predictions/ra_aid_predictions` directory.
 You may want to modify `MAX_THREADS` which determines how many agents run in parallel located in `swe_lite_ra_aid/main.py`.

+NOTE: Shell env variables like AIDER_MODEL="openrouter/deepseek/deepseek-chat" will effect the coder model used by aider while running!

 2. (WIP) Evaluate predictions and generate a report:

 IN DEVELOPMPENT